 </div>

-the framework uses descriptive class names that clearly communicate their purpose. this makes it naturally compatible with AI design-to-code workflows, while remaining intuitive enough for human developers.
+the framework uses descriptive class names that clearly communicate their purpose. this makes it naturally fluent for ai design-to-code workflows, while staying intuitive for human developers.

 <div class="animate slide-up ease-in duration-normal">